Chelsea vs Tottenham: Projected lineups, team news, Best XI

 The back three basically picks itself right now as Thomas Tuchel doesn’t have many other options.
 He could start Reece James as a right-sided center back and push Azpilicueta to wing-back as James is incredibly fast and that recovery speed could be essential to thwarting some of Spurs’ counter attacks.
 Marc Cucurella looks like to start at left wing-back as the new signing will make his first start for the Blues.

-In midfield it’s likely that Kante and Jorginho will start, while Mateo Kovacic is also a very good option for a game like this as he calms things down and isn’t afraid to rattle into challenges.
+In midfield it’s likely that Kante and Jorginho will start, as Mateo Kovacic is out with an injury which is a blow given his consistency over the last 18 months.
 Mason Mount, Kai Havertz and Raheem Sterling seem to have the three attacking spots locked down.
 Havertz and Sterling can both play centrally or out wide so don’t be surprised if they interchange throughout the game, while the likes of Christian Pulisic and Hakim Ziyech should be brought on during the second half.

 Tottenham lineup projection (3-4-3)